projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 ``guest_flags``: Select all applicable flags for the VM.

+``vcpu_affinity``: vCPU affinity map; Each vCPU will pin to the selected pCPU ID and different vCPU should not pin to same pCPU.

 ``size`` under parent of ``epc_section``: SGX EPC section base; must be page aligned.

 ``base`` under parent of ``epc_section``: SGX EPC section size in Bytes; must be page aligned.